By Dr Joe

 I am also going to resolve the bang energy drink zero calorie conundrum for you.
 Plus you get to know if bang energy drinks will kick you out ketosis or not.
 Don’t worry, your time will be well spent here.

 There is a new kid in town in the world of sports nutrition.
 It’s bang energy drinks.
 Now everyone is jumping on board.
 Snapping up these new bang energy drinks.
-Sometimes without thinking this whole new habit through.
+Sometimes without thinking through this whole new habit.

 Get your Lemon Drop of Bang Energy drink here on Amazon.com plus other flavors and here on UK Amazon.

-Suddenly it occurs to you.
-Hang on a minute.
-You haven’t thought this whole thing through.
+Suddenly it dawns on you.
+You haven’t given this new habit a deep enough consideration it deserves.
 You got caught in the heat of the moment.
 You realise you’re fasting to lose fat and build muscle.

 And at the same time consuming bang energy drinks.